erinvdoyle/instatrip/README.md

 ### Color Scheme

-The color and design scheme for the start screen of **Instatrip** was inspired by a slightly retro feel, intended to evoke travel agencies of yesteryear.
-The background image for the page, a sunset tropical paradise, inspired the color choice for the rest of the program.
+The color and design scheme for the starting screen of **Instatrip** was chosen to give a slightly retro feel, intended to evoke nostalgia-- the travel agencies and city destination posters of yesteryear.
+The background image for the page, an island sunset, inspired the color choice for the rest of the program.

 While this project by nature limits styling liberties, I enjoyed colorizing the text and making generous use of emoji to compliment the fun, light-hearted tone set by the copy.
+Booking flights and tending to travel details can often be a dreary affair.
+The aim here is to break the tedium and usher in a bit of excitement

 <p align="center">
     <img src="assets/documentation/" height="150" style="margin-right: 20px;"/>